Centre for Bioengineering

 Biodex System Isokinetic Dynamometer

 We analyse motion and forces in people during walking, running and many other activities.
 Our state-of-the-art facilities allow us to assess normal subjects, elite athletes, patients who have had an operation, or individuals with some disability.
-The wide range of equipment available includes: Force plate in the ground, Treadmill that can accommodate wheelchairs and motion analysis facilities, and Sensors for indicating when muscles are activated and an oxygen consumption monitor.
+The wide range of equipment available includes: force plate in the ground, treadmill that can accommodate wheelchairs and motion analysis facilities, and sensors for indicating when muscles are activated and an oxygen consumption monitor.
 All of these are used for undergraduate, clinical and research projects.

 Contact: Dr Stuart Miller